 NAS and WebADs

-The ACGME NAS utilizes a continuous assessment model for programs and sponsoring institutions, consisting of annual program review and 10 year Site Visit preceded by a Self-Study.
+The ACGME utilizes a continuous assessment model for programs and sponsoring institutions, consisting of annual program review, Self Study and 10 year Site Visit.
 Each Residency Review Committee conducts an annual evaluation of programs utilizing the following metrics:

 - Faculty and resident scholarly activity – From WedADS